 Losing the ability to focus on the fine print happens to the best of us.
 Presbyopia occurs with age, as the lens inside the eye loses flexibility.
 But it’s also possible you have latent vision issues that are getting worse.

-Johns Hopkins collaboration provides eye screening for city school students
+Vision for Baltimore, Johns Hopkins collaboration provides eye screening for city school students

 How does a horse see?
 What about a fish?

 These were some of the questions asked of and by students attending the World Sight Day vision fair at Baltimore’s Henderson-Hopkins School on Oct.
 10. The fair was staffed by a volunteer team of Johns Hopkins research assistants, students and post-doctoral fellows from the Wilmer Eye Institute and the schools of education, medicine and public health, along with volunteers from the Vision for Baltimore program, which hosted the event.